janpetzold/prince2-foundation-summary/README.md

 ### Quality ###

-- define and implement a system that will create and verify that products are fit for use
+- purpose: define and implement the means by which the project will create products that are fit for purpose
-- product needs to meet the expectations and can be used as intended
+- product needs to meet the expectations and can be used as intended, ensure that benefits of these expectations are realised and achieved
 - product descriptions must include quality criteria (e.g. dishwasher-proof, keeps color for 20 years) to get some details
 - quality: total amount of features/characteristics of a product
 - provides a method to specify quality, carry out quality control, explain how to get quality approved and facilitates quality management during the project